fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 	<img src="/assets/posts/2014/november/a-scary-hairy-beard-story/carlos-eriksson-beard-growing-progess-week-4.jpg" alt="The beard growth after 4 weeks.">
 	<figcaption>Sssh, don’t tell anyone that I’m Beard-man, I don’t want my arch-nemesis Cleen S Haven to find me.</figcaption>
 </figure>

+####Week 5 - Tee Tree Facial Wash

+Right, that concludes week 5 and quite frankly, I'm still not sure about this beard thing.
+I know the plan is to grow my beard for a whole year but I still don't feel like my beard *can* grow enough for me to accomplish that.

+Another week before I make a final decision.

+Well, I say final but actually I can still change my mind whenever.

+On a more positive note though, I've discovered my wife's Tee Tree Facial Wash with Exfoliating action and oh my lord it's awesome.
+Not just the fact that my beard doesn't smell like food any more but the scrubbing action.
+Oh, the scrubbing action.